 Currently, GenerateHope operates a small campus of buildings in San Diego including a safehouse, transitional house, classrooms, and office area.
 The 18-month recovery program houses 6 women at a time with individualized case plans, ultimately serving about 12 women per year.

-All this month ECCU is partnering with GenerateHope to help make a difference in the lives of these courageous survivors.
-With any account opened, ECCU is donating a HopeChest of personal items, the first gift a survivor receives as she is recovering from the trauma of sex trafficking in America.
+ECCU was proud to partner with GenerateHope to help make a difference in the lives of these courageous survivors.
+Thanks to you, new ECCU memberships and accounts opened in July translated into a donation of 100 HopeChests of personal items, the first gift to young women recovering from the trauma of sex trafficking in America.